 Sail to The Baths (get there early) and pick up a buoy – plan to spend the morning here and have lunch.
 Dinghy ashore and explore the magnificent boulders and rock pools created by Mother Nature millions of years ago.
 This has got to be one of the most beautiful places on Earth.
 After lunch, sail to Trellis Bay to spend the night – there are many places to go ashore or plan to BBQ on board your yacht.
 Trellis Bay has full moon parties every month – not to be missed!
 You can also visit the home of the Caribbean Arts & Crafts Festival, Aragorn’s Studio, and pick up some superb local arts and crafts.

-Off to North Sound, Virgin Gorda (great snorkelling at the Dogs or Mountain Point en route) – the hard part being which anchorage to choose for your overnight stay.
-If you want entertainment, Bitter End Yacht Club offers music most nights – here you can re-provision your boat, visit the shops, rent a Hobie Cat, learn to windsurf , … there is lots to do.
+Off to North Sound, Virgin Gorda (great snorkeling at the Dogs or Mountain Point en route) – the hard part being which anchorage to choose for your overnight stay.
+If you want entertainment, Bitter End Yacht Club offers music most nights – here you can re-provision your boat, visit the shops, rent a Hobie Cat, learn to kitesurf, … there is lots to do.
 Leverick Bay has a marina facility also and a good restaurant.
-You can also take in many of the mega yachts that visit Yacht Club Costa Smeralda…
+You can also spectate many of the mega yachts that visit Yacht Club Costa Smeralda in the high season…

 We at Horizon Yacht Charters know this area better than most and will let you into some of its secrets.
 Spend the morning exploring by dinghy – there are many beautiful, deserted beaches and Eustatia Reef is a wonderful snorkelling site, or set sail for Monkey Point on Guana Island in time for lunch and some snorkelling.
 Cruise down the rugged and unspoilt North shore of Tortola and overnight in either Little Harbour or Great Harbour, Jost Van Dyke.
 Good place to sample the local lobster!